differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Local Consistency

 Finally, [GUM](https://arxiv.org/abs/2106.07153){:target="\_blank"} and [APPGM](https://arxiv.org/abs/2109.06153){:target="\_blank"} do not search over any space of distributions, but instead impose *local consistency* constraints on the noisy measurements.
-That is, they ensure that noisy marginals are internally consistent on common margins, but does not necessarily require there to be a distribution which realizes those marginals.
+That is, they optimize over the space of pseudo-marginals, rather than distributions.
+The pseudo-marginals are required to be internally consistent, but there is no guarantee that there is a distribution which realizes those pseudo-marginals.
 Synthetic data can be obtained from a post-processing heuristic to translate these locally consistent pseudo-marginals into synthetic tabular data.
 This approach was used by team DPSyn in both NIST competitions.
 APPGM was recently added to the Private-PGM repository under the name ```LocalInference```.
 It can be used as a drop-in replacement for ```FactoredInference``` as follows:

 {% highlight python %}
 >>> from mbi import LocalInference